How to Create a Loyalty App Like Starbucks Rewards

 Custom app development: Starbucks has invested enormous resources building their proprietary app.
 Custom development for a similar system would cost tens of thousands of pounds—potentially hundreds of thousands—plus ongoing maintenance, updates, and support.
 For most small businesses, this isn't practical or sensible.

 Deep POS integration: Starbucks' ordering and payment system is deeply integrated with their app.
 Replicating this level of integration requires significant technical infrastructure that most small businesses don't have.
+Understanding what actually makes Starbucks' loyalty model work—the behavioural architecture rather than the technology—is what separates realistic planning from expensive imitation.

 Scale-driven features: Some Starbucks features (like their rewards marketplace or music partnerships) only make sense at massive scale.